Whole Number Input Restriction in PowerApps A Comprehensive Guide

 Understanding Text Input Controls in PowerApps

-Text input controls are versatile but can sometimes lack native functionality for specific requirements.
-For instance, there’s no in-built way to limit data entry to just whole numbers.
-Although the text input control comes with a format property that allows for text and number formats, it doesn’t cater to the finer nuances like differentiating between whole numbers and decimals.
+Text input controls in PowerApps are versatile but can sometimes lack specific functionalities.
+For example, there’s no built-in way to limit entries to whole numbers.
+Although the Text Input control has a format property that allows for numeric input, it doesn’t differentiate between whole numbers and decimal numbers.

-When you set the text format to ‘Number’, users can only key in numeric characters.
-In a browser environment, any non-numeric character input is automatically discarded.
-On mobile devices, PowerApps smartly displays the numeric keypad to further ensure only numeric entries.
+When the text format is set to “Number,” users can only enter numeric characters.
+In a browser environment, non-numeric characters are automatically discarded.
+On mobile devices, PowerApps intelligently displays the numeric keypad, ensuring only numeric input.
+However, this approach still allows decimal numbers, which may not be suitable for your requirements if you need whole numbers only.

-To limit a text input control to only whole numbers, an effective workaround involves using a formula within the ‘OnChange’ property.
-This formula verifies if the entered input is a whole number.
-If it isn’t, the system notifies the user and resets the control.
+To limit a text input control to whole numbers only, an effective solution is to use the formula in the OnChange property.
+This formula checks whether the entered value is a whole number, and if not, it notifies the user and resets the control.

 If(